tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

     **Answer**: When using the `?format=json` tag.

 * **Parameters** can be specified in one of two ways.
-Parameters can follow `/` forward slashes or specified by parameter name and then by parameter value.
+Parameters can follow `/` forward slashes or be specified by parameter name and then by parameter value.

   ```
   Parameter provided after /